Rural Procedural Consolidation Term (RPCT) Grants

 Each application will be assessed on a case by case basis against the assessment criteria as outlined in the grant guidelines.
 Approval is subject to funding availability with limited grants available.

-Emergency Medicine: Please note that if you are seeking to undertake the Emergency Medicine Certificate or Diploma, that we are working on a scholarships program that will support these qualifications and other courses.
-The RGPSA Scholarship program will be available shortly.
-Please contact us if you would like to register your interest in this program.
+Emergency Medicine: Please note that if you are seeking to undertake the Emergency Medicine Certificate or Diploma you can access support through our scholarships program for these qualifications and other courses.

 How to submit